Dynamically Optimal Unraveling Schemes for Simulating Lindblad Equations: Numerical examples

 We would like to acknowledge that the extent that the variance reduction could be achieved is certainly problem dependent, which relies on all three factors: initial condition, Lindblad equation, as well as the observable; when the increment of variance due to the dynamics itself (cf. \eqref{eqn::p_optimal}) is dominating compared to the reduction due to choice of unraveling, then there is indeed little room for variance reduction.
 For these two benchmark examples, we observe a promising performance for DO-QSD for certain parameter regions and observables.
-Since the expression of DO-QJP is complex and also due to the theoretical guarantee in Theorem~\ref{thm::optimal_soln_jump}, we only test the diffusion-based ansatz herein.
+Since the expression of DO-QJP is complex and also due to the theoretical guarantee in Theorem~\ref{thm::optimal_soln_jump}, we mostly test the diffusion-based ansatz herein.
+However, we will compare our approach (DO-QSD) with the standard implementation of QuTiP \cite{lambert_qutip_2026} using the function called mcsolve, which implements the conventional quantum jump process \eqref{eqn::WFMC}.
+As a remark, due to the Monte Carlo nature of sampling method, to achieve the same precision, the amount of saving could be roughly captured by the amount of reduction in variance, provided that we use a high-order efficient numerical solver.